Back-to-work policy explained here

 I’m Mike Bryant, also known as Mike the Boilerman and I specialise in repairing old or unusual boilers.
 Pulsacoils are a good example, I fix a lot of Pulsacoils and keep a full stock of spares in the van.
-Much of my work is in Berkshire, north Hampshire, Oxfordshire, Surrey and west London but I’m happy to travel to anywhere within driving distance of my home/office in Marlborough, Wiltshire.
+Much of my work is in Berkshire, north Hampshire, Oxfordshire, Surrey and west London but I’m happy to travel to anywhere within driving distance of my home/office near Hungerford, Berkshire.
 The further you are the higher the travelling costs will be, but I'm happy to do the travelling.

 Gledhill Pulsacoil water heaters are 'thermal stores', which work in a significantly different way from ordinary hot water cylinders and water heaters.
 The Pulsacoil is different enough to to mystify many heating engineers when it comes to fixing them, it seems.
 Pulsacoils are not particularly difficult to understand but the later versions can look intimidating with the cover removed and without background knowledge, many heating engineers understandably struggle to diagnose and repair them.